Eligibility to Enroll

 The chemistry placement test is unique to UW-Milwaukee and is not required at any other university.
 Because of this, it is only offered at UW-Milwaukee on the New Freshman Placement dates that are only open to UW-Milwaukee students.

 We offer an English Placement Test for Non-Native Speakers of English (EPT-NNSE).
 If you grew up speaking a language other than English, you should take this test.
 As a non-native writer of English, you can complete your English writing requirement by taking English for Academic Purposes (EAP) writing courses instead of the writing courses designed for native speakers of English.
 The support provided in the EAP writing courses can also help you do better in all of your university courses.
-The placement test consists of a 50-minute essay and a 25-minute reading comprehension test, for a total of 75 minutes.
-You may use a print dictionary for this test, but electronic dictionaries are not allowed.
+The test is administered on computer via a program called Accuplacer.
+There are two sections for this exam: reading and writing.
+Please allow approximately 90 minutes to complete the exam.

 This test can be taken in place of the English placement test for native speakers and is offered at each of our UWM new freshmen testing sessions.
 If you register for a UWM new freshman testing session, you will not need a separate registration for this test.
 You can complete the English Placement Test for Non-Native Speakers of English (EPT-NNSE) at any UWM New Freshman placement testing date.
 This test is not offered at regional testing sessions (including regional testing dates at UWM) or via computer based testing.
 If you have questions about our program for non-native speakers of English, please contact Brooke Haley at HaleyB@uwm.edu.

 We understand that living far from Milwaukee can make attending testing and New Student Orientation more difficult so we have outlined some options below.